-Marketing, especially for smaller businesses and nonprofit organizations, used to be a relatively simple thing.
+Marketing activities, especially for smaller businesses and nonprofit organizations, used to be a relatively simple thing.
 All you had to do was focus on ways to reach new customers, and then find a few cost-efficient ways to get in touch with them.

 In today’s world, however, things seem to be getting more complicated all the time.
 Old tools like direct mail and telemarketing are being challenged by newer tools like social media campaigns and search engine optimization.
 Plus, budgets are getting tighter all the time, even though competition is increasing.